MichaelJONeill/Adaptive-Extragradient-Methods/README.md

 This repository includes implementations of extragradient methods for solving saddle point problems.
 It includes two cases: a bilinear game and a strongly convex-concave saddle point.
+In addition, we experiment with sensitivity to hyperparameters on the bilinear game example.